thienle75/file-tranfer/README.md

 ### Run Application
-- Import project as Maven project
+- Import file-transfer/parent project as Maven project.
+It should import both server and client project as Maven as well.
 - Under server folder, run server application.
 The server should run on http://localhost:8080/
 - Under client folder, run client application.
 It need to at least 2 argument Takes 3 arguments.